⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Officer safety

-Unrelated questioning cannot prolong the stop without independent justification.
+But unrelated questioning cannot prolong the stop without independent reasonable suspicion.

 Once the purpose of the stop is complete: